dream-num/univer/CONTRIBUTING.md

 To ensure code quality and consistency, please adhere to the following guidelines:

 -   Use kebab-case for both file names and folder names.
-If the file contains a React component, it should be in capital camelCase.
+If the file contains a React component, it should be in PascalCase, e.g. `SheetTab.tsx`.
--   Folder names should be in plural format, e.g. `SheetTab.tsx`.
+-   Folder names should be in plural format.
 -   Interfaces should be named starting with a capital "I".
--   Resolve all ESLint issues that are identified in the code.
 -   Do use conventional type names including .service, .controller, .menu, .command, .mutation, and .operation.
 Invent additional type names if you must but take care not to create too many.

 ### Submitting pull requests